Codec Flow (CODEC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Codec Flow Historical Price

-According to the latest data gathered on Codec Flow live price page, the current price of Codec Flow is 0.00190153USD.
-The circulating supply of Codec Flow(CODEC) is 999.91M CODEC , giving it a market capitalization of $1.89M.
+According to the latest data gathered on Codec Flow live price page, the current price of Codec Flow is 0.00210396USD.
+The circulating supply of Codec Flow(CODEC) is 999.91M CODEC , giving it a market capitalization of $2.12M.

 - 30 Days0.00%$ --$ 0.002493$ 0.001437